canonical/sqlair/README.md

 then the value in the `ID` field will be used as the query argument.

-_There are future plans to allow more integrated use of Go objects in `INSERT` statements._
+_There are future plans to allow more integrated use of Go structs in `INSERT` statements._
 ### Output Expressions
 Output expressions have multiple different formats.
 An asterisk `*` can be used to indicate that we want to read into _all_ the tagged fields in the struct.